Mass wasting: Deposits and landforms

 Mass wasting affects geomorphology, most often in subtle, small-scale ways, but occasionally more spectacularly.

 Soil creep is rarely apparent but can produce such subtle effects as curved forest growth and tilted fences and telephone poles.
 It occasionally produces low scarps and shallow depressions.
-Solifluction produced lobed or sheetlike deposits, with fairly definite edges, in which clasts (rock fragments) are oriented perpendicular to the contours of the deposit.
+Solifluction produces lobed or sheetlike deposits, with fairly definite edges, in which clasts (rock fragments) are oriented perpendicular to the contours of the deposit.

 Rockfall can produce talus slopes at the feet of cliffs.
 A more dramatic manifestation of rockfall is rock glaciers, which form from rockfall from cliffs oversteepened by glaciers.

 Landslides can produce scarps and step-like small terraces.
 Landslide deposits are poorly sorted.
 Those rich in clay may show stretched clay lumps (a phenomenon called boudinage) and zones of concentrated shear.

 Debris flow deposits take the form of long, narrow tracks of very poorly sorted material.
 These may have natural levees at the sides of the tracks, and sometimes consist of lenses of rock fragments alternating with lenses of fine-grained earthy material.
 Debris flows often form much of the upper slopes of alluvial fans.